BlockBit-Networks/.github/profile/README.md

 <br>

 ## Anouncement
 We are creating a blockchain based social netowrking forum.
 It is in development as of now.
-We will host it on github as a trial.<br>
+We will host it on vercel as a trial.<br>
 <br>
-If and when the blockchain technology becomes affordable to us ( the forum is `region limited` as of now due to `budget constraints` ), we will migrate it to WEB 3.0<br>
+If and when the blockchain technology becomes affordable to us ( the forum is `region limited` as of now due to `budget constraints` ), we will migrate it to **WEB 3.0**<br>
 <br>
 Be sure to start using it and improving it as soon as it is made available.